-For more information about creating barcodes, please the Docmosis Template Guide.
+For more information about creating barcodes, please refer to the Docmosis-Java Template Guide.

-3 Generating Documents
+4 Generating Documents

-The main function of Docmosis is to process data provided by an application and merge it with a template to produce richly formatted documents (also known as "the fun part").
-The DocumentProcessor class drives document production.
-It contains the render methods that pull the templates and data together to produce the documents.
+The main function of Docmosis is to process data provided by an application and merge it with a template to generate formatted documents (also known as "the fun part").
+The DocumentProcessor class drives document generation.
+It contains the render methods that pull the templates and data together to generate the documents.

-In general, the steps for the production of the documents are:
+In general, the steps for the generation of the documents are:

 - 1. Initialise Docmosis (this is a one-off action). - 2.
-Register any new or updated templates (this is one-off or as required) - 6.
-Identify a template in the template store. - 7.
-Define the conversion instructions. - 8.
-Define the output destination. - 9.
-Prepare the data. - 10.
-Call the document processor's render method. - 11.
+Register any new or updated templates (this is one-off or as required), - 3.
+Identify a template in the template store. - 4.
+Define the conversion instructions. - 5.
+Define the output destination. - 6.
+Prepare the data. - 7.
+Call the document processor's render method. - 8.
 Close down Docmosis (this is a one-off action).